mu-arch/skyfolder/README.md

 ## Limitations

-1. Some functionality requires Javascript to work
+1. Some functionality requires JavaScript to work